iesxz-c/Stew-Server/README.md

 This setup ensures that all users within a group chat experience seamless, real-time communication.

+## Database

+### Database Management with SQLAlchemy

+**SQLAlchemy** is used in Stew as an ORM (Object Relational Mapper) to interact with the database in a more Pythonic way, abstracting away complex SQL queries.
+It allows us to define database models as Python classes, which makes it easier to read and maintain our code.
+Each model represents a table in the database, with class attributes corresponding to columns.
+For instance, in Stew, models like `Task`, `User`, and `Doubt` define various fields like `title`, `description`, and `completed`, along with relationships between models.
+With SQLAlchemy, we can handle all CRUD operations—Create, Read, Update, Delete—on these models effortlessly, using Python.

+### Database Version Control with Flask-Migrate

+**Flask-Migrate** provides version control for database migrations by leveraging **Alembic**, a database migration tool for SQLAlchemy.
+As Stew evolves, its database schema might need updates, like adding new tables or modifying existing columns.
+Flask-Migrate helps us manage these schema changes smoothly without losing data.
+When we modify our model classes, we can use Flask-Migrate to generate migration scripts.
+These scripts record the necessary SQL commands to update the database schema, allowing us to:

+- **Upgrade**: Apply the latest changes to the database.
+- **Downgrade**: Revert to an earlier database schema version, if needed.

+Using Flask-Migrate ensures that the database schema stays synchronized with the application’s codebase, making it easier to track and apply changes across different environments, like development, staging, and production.

 ### Response Format
 Responses are typically returned in JSON format, with appropriate HTTP status codes.

+### Requirements
+The following are the key dependencies used in the Stew backend application:

+**Flask**: Core web framework for building the backend API.
+**Flask-JWT-Extended**: Adds JWT (JSON Web Token) authentication for securing API endpoints.
+**Flask-SocketIO**: Enables real-time, bi-directional communication for features like group chat.
+**Flask-SQLAlchemy**: ORM for database interactions, making it easier to manage data models.
+**Flask-Migrate**: Handles database migrations and schema changes with Alembic.
+**SQLAlchemy**: Core SQL toolkit and ORM for database management.
+**APScheduler**: Adds scheduling capabilities, useful for tasks like sending reminders or notifications.
+**google-generativeai**: Enables integration with Google’s generative AI for features like AI-assisted doubt solving.

 ## Installation